Beta8397/virtual_robot/README.md

 New:

+Support for Pedro-Pathing added.
+Currently set up to use Pinpoint localization.
+Recommendation: setting the "Motor Inertia" slider about 1/3 to 1/2 way will help to mitigate oscillations, though it doesn't fix them completely.

 GoBilda Pinpoint odometry sensor added.
 It is included in Mecanum and XDrive robots. ("pinpoint" in config file)

 SparFunOTOS Odometry Sensor added.
 It is included in Mecanum and XDrive robots. ("sensor_otos" in config file)